 The two other prominent artists that stood out in the club with their dedication to their craft were: Master draughtsman, Niels Yde Andersen (Danish-American, 1888-1952) known for his etchings and often referred to as the most artistic of the printmakers, and William J. Schwanekamp (1893-1970) who is best known for his Buffalo Alley series.

 Past Members of the Buffalo Print Club

-(Note: The underlined names below when clicked will take you to each artist's page and features available works by that artist.)
+(Note: Names in red will link you to each artist's page when clicked and show any biographical information and/or available works by that artist.)